Somerset East: Coat of arms (pre-2000)

 Somerset East established a municipality in 1884.
 By 1931, the town council had assumed a coat of arms.

 The shield is divided horizontally.
 The upper half depicts a bushbuck on a golden background.
 The lower half is divided vertically, depicting a swallow on a red background and a sunflower on a black background.
-The swallow was taken from the arms of Gill College and the sunflower from the badge of a local school.
+The swallow was taken from the arms of Gill College and the sunflower possibly from the badge of a now-defunct local school.
+The supporters are a goat and a ram.

-The crest is a phoenix issuing from a golden crown, the supporters are a goat and a ram, and the motto is Foy pour devoir (Faithful to duty), similar to that of the Duke of Somerset.
+The crest is a phoenix issuing from a golden crown, and the motto is Foy pour devoir (Faith for duty, or Fidelity unto Duty), both elements similar to that of the Duke of Somerset.

+Somerset East was incorporated into a larger municipality (Blue Crane Route) after the 2000 local government reforms, and individual town coats of arms were generally discontinued in favor of modern municipal logos or emblems.
+The current Blue Crane Route Municipality uses a logo featuring a traditional African shield with blue cranes (the national bird after which the municipality is named), the Bosberg mountain, and streams.